-NCSWIC members provide strategic guidance to work with public safety responders in their respective states, territories, and regions to create or enhance governance structures that promote and enhance public safety communications.
-This approach ensures multi-jurisdictional, cross-border, and cross-disciplinary coordination among public safety responders and policymakers for the purpose of identifying and implementing solutions to enhance interoperability.
+NCSWIC members work with public safety responders in their respective state, territory, and region to create governance structures that promote and enhance public safety communications.
+This approach ensures multi-jurisdictional, cross-border, and cross-disciplinary coordination amongst public safety responders and policymakers for the purpose of identifying and implementing solutions to enhance interoperability.
 NCSWIC members assist with the development or enhancement of state and territory governance structures to provide strategic guidance for public safety responders.

-In support of this approach, NCSWIC has developed its governance structure using the input provided by public safety responders and policymakers.
+In support of this approach, NCSWIC has developed a governance structure complimenting the input provided by public safety responders and policymakers.